zeph-yr/JDFixer/README.md

 ![screenshot](https://github.com/zeph-yr/JDFixer/blob/BS_1.26_Offset/Screenshots/v7/7.0.0_beat_fraction_2.png)

 ## Understanding Song Speed Options
 By base game behavior, maps played at different song speeds (for example when playing with Modifiers or at 200% on Practice Mode) maintain their JD.
-This is so that logically a higher song speed setting will make the map "play faster" by lowering the player's reaction time.
+This is so that logically a higher song speed setting will make the map "play faster" and increases the difficulty by lowering the player's reaction time.

 - **JD_Settings:** If you prefer the base game behavior or you prefer to always have a known JD (meaning you want to play at the JD you set, at any song speed), choose this option.